-Life scientists considering career options may want to consider biotechnology entrepreneurship.
-How would your career be different if you started your own business instead of taking or continuing in a job in industry or academia?
-A major difference between biotechnology entrepreneurship and biology research is that a product is created and commercialized for a profit.
+Life scientists considering career options may want to look into biotechnology entrepreneurship.
+How would your career be different if you started your own business instead of working in industry or academia?
+A major difference between biotechnology entrepreneurship and biology research is that a product or service is created and commercialized for profit.
 Both the world and the inventor benefit from the invention.
-Here are some reasons besides the potential for profit that are why life scientists have created biotechnology startup businesses:
+The following are among the most commonly repeated reasons (other than profit) that life scientists and women offer for starting a business:

-- Feeling passionate about solving a particular problem or making the world a better place.
+- Follow your passion, solve a particular problem, or make the world a better place.

-- The immense satisfaction of taking an idea you had or a discorvery you made and turning it into a product that makes a difference in peoples lives.
+- Gain satisfaction from taking your idea or discovery and turning it into a product or service that makes a difference in people’s lives.

-- Enjoying a dynamic work situation full of interesting challenges.
+- Enjoy a dynamic work situation full of interesting challenges.

-- Being in charge and answering to yourself rather than others, with the opportunity to design your ideal workplace and schedule.
+- Be in charge and answer to yourself rather than others, with the opportunity to design your ideal workplace and schedule.

-The information in Pre-Entrepreneur: Exploring Possibilities will challenge life scientists to learn more about whether entrepreneurship might be the right path for them and learn more about themselves in the process.
+The information in this section will challenge life scientists to learn more about whether entrepreneurship might be the right path for them and learn more about themselves in the process.
 Life scientists considering the possibility of entrepreneurship need to learn what being an entrepreneur is about and what it takes.
 For example, it helps to have a vision you believe in.
 It takes determination and hard work.

-A successful biotech entrepreneur we interviewed summarized key requirements for founding a successful life sciences startup like this:
+A successful biotech entrepreneur summarized key requirements for founding a successful life science startup:

-Get a great idea for a product with strong scientific merit.
+Get a great idea for a product or service with strong scientific merit.

 There must be a potential market, interest, and support for it.

-Find mentor(s) who have gone through the process, but filter out good advice and bad advice and get second opinions.
+Find mentors who have gone through the process, but filter out bad advice and get second opinions.